-We’ll create an HTML file in the same shared area your signatures are kept, which you can update with your most recent Tweet/Facebook status/LinkedIn status (etc.) and the software will automatically draw content from that HTML file and display it in your email signatures.
+- Create an HTML file in the same shared area your email signatures are kept, which you can update with your most recent Tweet/Facebook status/LinkedIn status etc and the software will automatically draw content from that HTML file and display it in your email signatures.

-Open Notepad and enter the raw HTML for your most recent social media entry, in my example this is a Tweet.
+- Open Notepad and enter the raw HTML for your most recent social media entry, in this example it is a Tweet.
 So, for example, I’ve hyperlinked the ‘@’ mention and ‘#’ hashtag to the appropriate URLs:

 @Exclaimer New email signature webinar goes live in 10 minutes!
 Join in before we fill up! http://exclaimer.com/we...